Filter by Category

 The registration fee includes costs for the registrant and one support person.
 To avoid duplicate charges, please register only ONE participant per class.
 A receipt will be provided for insurance reimbursement purposes.
 Reimbursement is subject to individual insurance plans, refer to your plan for additional information.

 We are offering this class online.
-After you are registered, a few days before the class starts you will receive an email with the link to participate in the class.
+After you are registered you will receive an email with information as to how to participate in the class.